Local Lounge: History

 Randy Faber owned the bar, which was established in 2010.

 Local Lounge hosted dance parties and karaoke regularly.
 Weekly events included karaoke on Fridays and "goth dance nights" on Mondays, as of 2016.
 Willamette Week described the biweekly event Femmes as a "music history lesson-meets-drag show dedicated to trailblazing femme musicians".
 Monthly events included Oregon Bears meetings (called Bear Paw Bust) every third Saturday and Tea Dances every first Sunday.
 In 2018, Local Lounge hosted 'Zaddy: A Genderfluid Pride Day Party', catering to genderfluid and queer people, especially those of color, as well as an election watch party with performances called 'Shitshow!'.
 In 2019, the bar hosted 'Queer Syllabus: A Celebration with Foglifter and The Rumpus' with Melissa Febos and T Kira Madden as part of the Association of Writers & Writing Programs' annual conference.

 The bar closed in November 2021.
 Brooke Jackson-Glidden of Eater Portland wrote, "It appears that the COVID-19 pandemic and mounting conflicts between the owner of the bar and its staff are the impetus for the bar's shuttering."
+The gay bar Back 2 Earth opened in the space in 2023.